 (Originally posted at https://soundcloud.com/thecurrentstatus/episode-43-exchange-uncut)[Read more…] about The Current Status – Episode 43 – Live from IT/Dev Connections

 Microsoft hosted its annual Ignite conference in Atlanta this September.
 Ignite was massive at 1412 sessions.
 That is a lot of sessions!
-Many are posted at the Ignite channel on YouTube or through the Microsoft Ignite On Demand portal.
+Many are posted at the Ignite channel on YouTube.
 Here are the top 15 sessions I think every Exchange admin should watch.

 Ross Smith discusses the Exchange 2016 preferred architecture.
 Mike Cooper of GM discusses his implementation of Exchange 2016.
 Ross and Mike take questions from the audience.